CangLing-KnowFlow: A Unified Knowledge-and-Flow-fused Agent for Comprehensive Remote Sensing Applications: Introduction

-Despite their considerable potential, the application of agent-based systems in RS remains in an exploratory phase, characterized by two primary technical trajectories.
-The first encompasses tool-augmented agents, including single-agent systems for tool invocation \citep{xu2024rs, wei2025geotool, chen2024llm, ning2024llm} and multi-agent frameworks tailored for specific data types \citep{lin2025shapefilegpt, lee2025multi, yu2024mineagent}.
+Despite their considerable potential, the application of agent-based systems in RS remains in an exploratory phase, currently following two main directions.
+The first encompasses tool-augmented agents, including single-agent systems for tool invocation \cite{xu2024rs, wei2025geotool, chen2024llm, ning2024llm} and multi-agent frameworks tailored for specific data types \cite{lin2025shapefilegpt, lee2025multi, yu2024mineagent}.
 While these efforts validate the feasibility of agents interfacing with specialized tools, their operational scope is often confined to single-turn interactions or predefined toolsets, exhibiting limited capacity for long-term, autonomous planning and adaptation.
-The second trajectory is defined by unified Vision Language Models (VLMs) \citep{hu2025rsgpt, zhan2025skyeyegpt, soni2025earthdial}, which attempt to handle various RS tasks end-to-end within a single massive model.
-Although these models demonstrate notable multitasking capabilities, their monolithic nature precludes the precise orchestration of complex external toolchains, and their lack of workflow-level robustness renders them difficult to diagnose and correct upon failure.
-The collective architectural deficiencies of these approaches define a significant research gap.
-Figure \ref{fig:overall_framework} provides a conceptual illustration of this gap by contrasting the limitations of existing paradigms (Figure \ref{fig:overall_framework}a) with our proposed CangLing-KnowFlow framework, which features an integrated design by leveraging expert knowledge into adaptive working flows (Figure \ref{fig:overall_framework}b).
+The second direction is defined by unified Vision Language Models (VLMs) \cite{hu2025rsgpt, zhan2025skyeyegpt, soni2025earthdial}, attempting to handle various RS tasks end-to-end within a single massive model.
+Although these models demonstrate notable multitasking capabilities, on one hand, their monolithic nature precludes the precise orchestration of complex external toolchains, and on the other hand, their lack of workflow-level robustness renders them difficult to diagnose and correct upon failure.
+The architectural deficiencies of the existing paradigms mentioned above constitute a significant research gap, which is conceptually illustrated in Figure \ref{fig:overall_framework} (a).